fleimkeipa/dvpwa/README.rst

 Escape all untrusted content, when you output it.
 In this example, to mitigate this kind of attack you can set ``autoescape=True`` when setting up templating engine (Jinja2) in ``sqli/app.py``.
-You can also sanitize text, when users input it and prohibit different kinds of code injection.
+You can also sanitize text, when users, input it and prohibit different kinds of code injection.

 Bad choice for storing passwords